 PHB Natural Pencil Eyeliner (Brown)

 When I received PHB Brown Eyeliner (in a LoveLula beauty box) I wasn’t that excited as I normally use black eyeliner, not a brown one.
 Nevertheless, I decided to give it a try and I was pleasantly surprised.

 Although the eyeliner is brown and not black, it’s still quite dark and helps to define your eyes very well.
 It creates a more toned-down look for the daytime although still very strong.
 As it’s brown it can also be used on your eyebrows just to give them a bit of the ‘wow’ factor.
 But it’s a bit too dark for my eyebrows which are light brown in colour.

 This PHB Eyeliner actually won Best Natural Eye Liner Gold Award at the Green Parent Natural Beauty Awards 2014 so it’s worth considering if you need a new eyeliner.

 The PHB Eyeliner glides on easily and smoothly and it’s suitable for super sensitive skin that reacts easily (great for contact lens wearers).
 The product contains organic ingredients and is free from palm oil.
-I like it because it doesn’t smudge when I wear it as some other natural eyeliners.
+I like it because it doesn’t smudge when I wear it like some other natural eyeliners.